AuraDevelopmentTeam/BlueBeacon/README.md

 ## Distribution

 BlueBeacon is distributed as source code, with a template Dockerfile that includes a build stage to compile it into a standalone binary.
 This ensures no additional dependencies are needed in the final Docker image.

+### Note on libc bundling

+The build process uses PyInstaller to create a single-file executable and then repackages it with `staticx` to bundle required shared libraries, including the C standard library (libc), into the final executable.
+This makes the binary self-contained and not dependent on the base image's libc at runtime.

 ## Prebuilt Docker images for Pterodactyl

 Prebuilt container images are provided for use with Pterodactyl.
-These images are designed to be used as base images ("yolks") for your Eggs and are built on top of the official Pterodactyl yolk images:
+These images are designed to be used as base images (" yolks") for your Eggs and are built on top of the official Pterodactyl yolk images:

 - Official yolks: https://github.com/pterodactyl/yolks/pkgs/container/yolks

 Registry:

 - registry.gitlab.project-creative.net/auradev/bluebeacon:TAG

 Key details:

-- Tags align with the upstream yolk tags (e.g., `java_8`, `java_11`, `java_17`, `java_21`, as well as `java_17j9`, etc.).
+- Tags align with the upstream yolk tags (e.g., `java_8`, `java_11`, `java_17`, `java_21`, as well as `java_17j9`,
+  etc.).
 - Each BlueBeacon image layer adds the BlueBeacon binary, and the Dockerfile includes a HEALTHCHECK that runs BlueBeacon automatically.
 No extra setup is needed — using these images automatically enables the container health check.
 - Images are published to this project's Container Registry at the URL above.

 Examples:

 - Pull a specific tag with Docker:
     - `docker pull registry.gitlab.project-creative.net/auradev/bluebeacon:java_17`
 - Use as a Pterodactyl image for a Java 17 server Egg:
     - Image: `registry.gitlab.project-creative.net/auradev/bluebeacon:java_17`
     - Health check: already configured and active by default (no additional configuration required).

 Note: The images are built in CI using the corresponding upstream yolk as the base (e.g., `ghcr.io/pterodactyl/yolks:java_17`), ensuring compatibility with Pterodactyl's ecosystem.

 ## License